HIRWA13/Git-exercise/README.md

    - After merging or completing work on a feature branch, it's good practice to remove it.

-   **Challenge:** Delete the `feature/new-feature` branch once you're confident the changes are integrated into `main`.
+   **Challenge:** Delete the `ft/new-feature` branch once you're confident the changes are integrated into `main`.

 6. **Creating a Branch from a Commit:**

    - You can also create a branch from a specific commit in your history.

-   **Challenge:** Use `git checkout -b new-branch-from-commit commit-hash` (adjust the commit hash as needed) to create a new branch named `new-branch-from-commit` starting from the commit two positions back in your history. learn more [here](https://www.novicedev.com/blog/create-git-branch-commit)
+   **Challenge:** Use `git checkout -b ft/new-branch-from-commit commit-hash` (adjust the commit hash as needed) to create a new branch named `ft/new-branch-from-commit` starting from the commit two positions back in your history. learn more [here](https://www.novicedev.com/blog/create-git-branch-commit)

 7. **Branch Merging:**

    - Now that you've completed work on your feature branch, it's time to integrate it into `main`.

-   **Challenge:** Merge the `new-branch-from-commit` branch into the `main` branch.
+   **Challenge:** Merge the `ft/new-branch-from-commit` branch into the `main` branch.
 Address any merge conflicts that might arise.

 8. **Branch Rebasing:**

    - Rebasing is another method to integrate changes from a feature branch.
 It rewrites your branch history by incorporating its commits on top of the latest commit in the target branch (`main` in our case).

-   **Challenge:** Try rebasing the `new-branch-from-commit` branch onto the `main` branch.
+   **Challenge:** Try rebasing the `ft/new-branch-from-commit` branch onto the `main` branch.
 Remember, rebasing rewrites history, so use it with caution, especially in shared repositories. learn more about rebasing [here](https://www.atlassian.com/git/tutorials/rewriting-history/git-rebase#:~:text=From%20a%20content%20perspective%2C%20rebasing,them%20to%20the%20specified%20base.)

 9. **Renaming Branches:**

    - Branch names can sometimes evolve.
-Let's rename `new-branch-from-commit` to a more descriptive name.
+Let's rename `ft/new-branch-from-commit` to a more descriptive name.

-   **Challenge:** Use `git branch -m new-branch-from-commit improved-branch-name` to rename your branch.
+   **Challenge:** Use `git branch -m ft/new-branch-from-commit ft/improved-branch-name` to rename your branch.

 10. **Checking Out Detached HEAD:**